- Prevent injuries

 Small animal handling

 Many businesses handle small animals, including veterinary practices, kennels, shelters, and groomers to name just a few.
-As more people get pets, there are more chances to get injured.
+Outside of work, neighborhood walks and hiking may lead to contact with unknown animals.

 Small animals are common household pets such as dogs and cats and are not domesticated animals used for farming; farming and livestock information can be found on the agriculture page.